grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -alertmanager.enable-api
 [enable_api: <boolean> | default = true]

-# (advanced) Concurrency limit for GET requests.
-The zero value (and negative
+# (advanced) Maximum number of concurrent GET requests allowed per tenant.
+The
-# values) result in a limit of GOMAXPROCS or 8, whichever is larger.
-Status code
+# zero value (and negative values) result in a limit of GOMAXPROCS or 8,
-# 503 is served for GET requests that would exceed the concurrency limit.
+# whichever is larger.
+Status code 503 is served for GET requests that would
+# exceed the concurrency limit.
-# CLI flag: -alertmanager.concurrency
+# CLI flag: -alertmanager.max-concurrent-get-requests-per-tenant
-[concurrency: <int> | default = 0]
+[max_concurrent_get_requests_per_tenant: <int> | default = 0]

 alertmanager_client:
   # (advanced) Timeout for downstream alertmanagers.